platdesign/ctxq/README.md

 ## `ctxq.run(context)`

 Runs the queue in the same order as handlers are pushed to it.
 Each handler will be called with `context` as argument.
+If `context` is a promise it will be resolved before queue is executed.
+This helps to chain multiple queues which should share same scope.

 # Example